 The Toilet Twinning approach to working with communities

-Sanitation is serious stuff and, if you’re going to talk with authority on the subject, you need to bandy about a few choice phrases.
+Sanitation is serious stuff, and if you’re going to talk with authority on the subject you’ll need a few key phrases.

 How about community-led total sanitation*?
 It’s a bit of a mouthful but it’s development-speak for the special approach Toilet Twinning and its partners take.

-But before latrine-building starts, there’s training on practices such as handwashing.
-Hygiene education is key to behaviour change in the long term.
+But before latrine-building starts, there’s hygiene education on practices such as handwashing.
+This is key to behaviour change in the long term.

-People generally build their own latrine and are proud to have done so.
-So they are much more likely to continue to use it properly, ensuring the project is sustainable.
+People generally build their own latrine, and this means they are much more likely to continue to use it, and maintain it – ensuring the project is sustainable.

 We strongly believe that the best way to bring transformation in poor communities is to work with them, rather than doing things for them.
-It’s all about dignity and self-respect – words that everyone understands.
+It’s all about dignity and self-respect.